andyst81/hugo-blog/README.md

 To do:
 - ~~add footer with credits~~
+- add summaries to the blog page
 - edit service worker to update html more frequently
 - update index page - better ui
-- add pagination
+- add pagination - after 10 blog posts
 - make tags page better
-- add authors
+- add authors as a section
+- add projects as a section
-- center (or right) nav bar and add logo
+- ~~center (or right) nav bar and add logo~~
+- put blog logo inline with other nav elements on mobile device
 - add reading time to blogs page